-When Mediation is a Good Idea?
+When is Mediation a Good Idea in an Arizona Divorce?

 During divorce proceedings or the beginning of a legal separation, it is easy for the involved parties to feel animosity and anger toward one another.
 Even if the divorce was a long time coming or the parties initially came to a separation agreement amicably, tensions could quickly rise.